Query letters? Do literary agents really read them?

 Everything aligned along the left margin.
 No paragraph indentations, but a space between each paragraph.
 One-page only!

-- Do list your phone number, mailing address, and email address
+- Do list your phone number, mailing address, and email address, but only IF you're sending a snail mail query.

 - Do include a self-addressed stamped envelope (SASE) with all snail mail submissions.